gomescx/LSB-Music-App-POC/README.md

 - ✅ Session saving and reloading
 - 🔜 Session export to Word and playlist files
 - 🔜 Song flow analysis / transition preview

+## 🚧 Project Status: POC Retired

+As of May 2025, this Streamlit-based Proof of Concept (POC) has been officially retired. purpose in validating user needs and architecture.

+We are now transitioning to an MVP phase, built using FastAPI (backend) and React (fronte maintainability, and user experience.

+👉 For more information, see [POC_Retirement_Statement.md](docs/POC_Retirement_Statement.md)